EventadorTemplates/FlinkReadWriteKafka/README.md

 # FlinkReadWriteKafka
-Template to read data from an input topic, write to stdout, and write to output topic
+Java example to read from Kafka and write to a new topic with Flink.